But are they all created equal? Absolutely not.

 Also of note, most proposal software solutions are cloud-based and accessed for a fee.
 But of course, we’ll talk more about this in a later section of this article.

-To make sales, you have to earn your prospects' trust.
-And nothing says "trust me" less than a hastily slapped together proposal in Microsoft Word.
-It just looks unprofessional.
+To make sales, you have to earn your prospects’ trust.
+And nothing says “trust me” less than a hastily slapped together proposal creation in Microsoft Word.
+It just looks unprofessional and hurts your brand integrity.

 And if your proposal looks unprofessional, why would a prospect believe their future relationship with you will be any different?
 Answer: they won’t.
 Fortunately, proposal software will allow you to brand your proposals with your company’s logo, color pallet, and more.